4 min read

-What do you know about term policy lapse?
+What do you know what happens when life insurance policy lapse?
 Are you planning to revive a lapsed policy?
 Do you know about the challenges that you might encounter in policy revival?
 When do you think is it feasible to revive a policy?

 If you are not aware of the insurance lapse meaning, or if your mind is boggling with all the above questions, you must read the blog till the end to have a better idea of the same.